Roman calendar: Later reforms

 After Caesar's assassination, Mark Antony had Caesar's birth month Quintilis renamed July (Iulius) in his honor.
 After Antony's defeat at Actium, Augustus assumed control of Rome and, finding the priests had (owing to their inclusive counting) been intercalating every third year instead of every fourth, suspended the addition of leap days to the calendar for one or two decades until its proper position had been restored.
 See Julian calendar: Leap year error.
-In 8BC, the plebiscite Lex Pacuvia de Mense Augusto renamed Sextilis August (Augustus) in his honor.
+In 8 BC, the plebiscite Lex Pacuvia de Mense Augusto renamed Sextilis August (Augustus) in his honor.

 In large part, this calendar continued unchanged under the Roman Empire.
 (Egyptians used the related Alexandrian calendar, which Augustus had adapted from their wandering ancient calendar to maintain its alignment with Rome's.)
 A few emperors altered the names of the months after themselves or their family, but such changes were abandoned by their successors.
-Diocletian began the 15-year indiction cycles beginning from the AD297 census; these became the required format for official dating under Justinian.
+Diocletian began the 15-year indiction cycles beginning from the AD 297 census; these became the required format for official dating under Justinian.
 Constantine formally established the 7-day week by making Sunday an official holiday in 321.
-Consular dating became obsolete following the abandonment of appointing nonimperial consuls in AD541.
+Consular dating became obsolete following the abandonment of appointing nonimperial consuls in AD 541.
 The Roman method of numbering the days of the month never became widespread in the Hellenized eastern provinces and was eventually abandoned by the Byzantine Empire in its calendar.